robertDouglass/on_upsun/content/posts/install-django-sqlite-upsun.md

   [ ]  OpenSearch
 ```

-Upsun will claim to have done the follwing:
+Upsun will claim to have done the following:

 ```